umbraco/UmbracoDocs/Add-ons/Umbraco-Deploy/Upgrades/index.md

 # Upgrading Umbraco Deploy

+As with all of our products, it is always recommended to run the latest version of Umbraco Deploy.

+On the Umbraco Deploy page in the [Packages page](https://our.umbraco.com/packages/developer-tools/umbraco-deploy/) you can see what the latest version is, as well as read the changelog.

-Umbraco Deploy can be upgraded by using NuGet.
+Umbraco Deploy can be upgraded via NuGet.

-You can open up the **Package Console** and type:
+You can open up the **Package Console** in Visual Studio and type:
 `Update-Package UmbracoDeploy`

 You will be prompted to overwrite files, you should choose **"No to All"** by pressing the **"L"** .
 If there are any specific configuration changes required for the version you are upgrading to then they will be noted in the **[version-specific guide](version-specific.md)**.